prestsoftware/prest/docs/src/simulations/index.rst

 This procedure can therefore provide a *power test* for the user's model-estimation and consistency-analysis computations on general datasets, as first suggested in [bronars87]_ for the case of budgetary datasets.

-Simulations on budgetaty datasets are not supported by Prest |version|.
+Simulations on budgetary datasets are not supported by Prest |version|.

 .. _direct-simulations: